ccjmne/blog/content/ramblings/the-advent-of-ai.md

 this point, even considering alternative solutions.

-In any case, **correctly identifying and contextualising the problem, the solution space, the implicit and explicit constraints, the trade-offs to be made** with regards to maintainability, performance, security, etc. are indisputably the more costly (and valuable) parts of the process.
+In any case, **correctly identifying and contextualising the problem, the solution space, the implicit and explicit constraints, the trade-offs to be made** with regards to maintainability, performance, security, _et cet._ are indisputably the more costly (and valuable) parts of the process.
 Having the artificial assistant **execute** the plan is not, in the general cases where the alternative would be that I personally fly through text documents, much of a